cssu/cssu.ca-old/firstyearguide/index.md

 So after reading this, most students panic and ask: “What's the cutoff?”
 Well, we wish we could give you an answer, and we wish that the department could give an answer, but it’s not that easy.

 - The cutoff is not an arbitrary number, say 60 or 75, like some other programs.
-In reality, the cutoff for CS is the top x of student averages from 148 and 165 that are applied to the CS program, where x is the number of spots in the program for that year.
+In reality, the cutoff for CS is the top x of student averages from 148 and 165 that have applied to the CS program, where x is the number of spots in the program for that year.
 - The specialist/major cutoff for 2018 was 83 for in stream students and 86 for out of stream students.
 For the CS minor, the cutoff was 80 for both in stream and out of stream students.
 This may go up or down in the upcoming years depending on future circumstances.
 - This is high.
 Is it impossible, no. So is it doable?
 Yes, but only if you put a lot of work and effort into the required courses.
 - The number of program spaces has remained relatively constant over the last two years, and there are always more program spaces available than the number of students in the first-year computer science admission stream.
 So it is technically possible for everyone to get admitted, if they do well enough.